Shub1427/Shub1427.github.io/pages/gfx-hal-initials/physical-logical-devices.md

 > *frequently, you should instead use a DEVICE_LOCAL buffer that gets filled by*
 > *copying data from a CPU_VISIBLE staging buffer.*

+From above quote, I can get that memory_types are used to create specific types of Buffers, that are efficient in some places and not in the others.

-I can understand if things are getting too intense.
-Be patient, and force yourself to complete the whole tutorial.
-Ultimately the results will be awesome.
-Once we are done showing graphics on Window, everything here will make sense.
+> I can understand if things are getting too intense.
+Be patient,
+> and force yourself to complete the whole tutorial.
+> Ultimately the results will be awesome.
+Once we are done
+> showing graphics on Window, everything here will make sense.

 ***